 My friend and I also figured out that if we carried a capacitor around the house holding one lead, shuffled our feet and then touched the other lead to a lamp or other grounded metal, the static shock would go into the capacitor, not us.
 After a few times doing this, depending on the size of the capacitor (and never with one the size of a soda can), the capacitor would start crackling which we correctly assumed meant it was “full”.
 But that charge had nowhere to go since the two leads weren’t connected up to anything.
 At least not yet.

 That’s where my sister came in.
 Or when we weren’t feeling ornery, we’d have a duel.
 Like a knife fight with the leads of a tiny electrical component as the knife.
 Once both leads made contact with skin all the electricity we’d stored in it would be released and all the tiny static shocks would become one big shock.
 SNAP!
 It would light a person up or just make a cool blue light.
 Electricity is fun, Mr. Wizard!
 Here, hold this.

-Since I’m not leaving the beautiful, but dry, climes of Colorado any time soon, I have resigned myself to swinging my hand quickly by a light switch (like a fool), leaning my leg against the bead on the corner of two walls (the paint, texture and my pants leg seem to lessen the blow) or simply gutting it out and going for it, watching to see how big the blue light it this time.
+Since I’m not leaving the beautiful, but dry, climes of Colorado any time soon, I have resigned myself to swinging my hand quickly by a light switch (like a fool), leaning my leg against the bead on the corner of two walls (the paint, texture and my pants leg seem to lessen the blow) or simply gutting it out and going for it, watching to see how big the blue light is this time.
 I have resigned myself to being an excellent conductor of electricity.
-I have resigned myself to being a human Tesla coil.
+I have resigned myself to being a human capacitor.